provectus/data-quality-gate/README.md

 ## Examples

-Could be used as standard Terraform module, the examples of deployments under `examples` directory.
+The tool can be used as a standard Terraform module, with deployment examples provided in the 'examples' directory.

 - [data-qa-basic](https://github.com/provectus/data-quality-gate/tree/main/examples/basic) - Creates DataQA module which builds AWS infrastructure.